Yinnie01/Recommendation_Software/README.md

 ## Conclusion

 Through the combination of user-centric design and advanced algorithmic techniques, this Clothing Store Recommendation Software aims to revolutionize the way individuals discover and select fashion items, making the shopping experience both enjoyable and efficient.
 Whether seeking a casual outfit or preparing for a special occasion, users can trust that the recommendations provided will align with their personal style and preferences.
+Code reviews were also conducted in alignment with established coding standards and best practices.